pgiri/dispy/README.rst

 dispy
 ######

+.. note:: This project used to be hosted at sourceforge.net; however, sourceforge has been unreliable for the past few weeks, so (for now) documentation has been uploaded to github at dispy_ as well.

 `dispy <https://pgiri.github.io/dispy/index.html>`_ is a comprehensive, yet easy to use framework for creating and using compute clusters to execute computations in parallel across multiple processors in a single machine (SMP), among many machines in a cluster, grid or cloud.  dispy is well suited for data parallel (SIMD) paradigm where a computation is evaluated with different (large) datasets independently with no communication among computation tasks (except for computation tasks sending intermediate results to the client).
-If communication/cooperation among tasks is needed, `pycos
-<https://pgiri.github.io/pycos/index.html>`_ framework could be used.

 dispy works with Python versions 2.7+ and 3.1+.
 It has been tested with Linux, OS X and Windows; it may work on other platforms too.